ajurcenk/ksql/docs/installation/server-config/index.rst

 KSQL configuration parameters can be set for Admin Client, KSQL Query, KSQL Server, Kafka Streams, and Kafka Clients.
 The KSQL Server parameters are configured via the ``/etc/ksql/ksql-server.properties`` file.

 You can set the following parameters for the KSQL Server.

 .. important:: KSQL Server configuration settings take precedence over those set in the KSQL CLI.
 For example, if a value
                for ``ksql.streams.replication.factor`` is set in both the KSQL Server and KSQL CLI, the KSQL Server value is used.

 KSQL Query
     These configurations control how KSQL executes queries.
-These can be provided with the required ``ksql`` prefix.
+These configurations can be specified via the ``ksql-server.properties`` file or via ``SET`` in a KSQL CLI.
 For example, ``ksql.service.id`` and ``ksql.persistent.prefix``.

 Kafka Streams and Kafka Client
     These configurations control how Kafka Streams executes queries.
+These configurations can be specified via the ``ksql-server.properties`` file or via ``SET`` in a KSQL CLI.
 These can be provided with the optional ``ksql.streams`` prefix.
 For example,  ``ksql.streams.auto.offset.reset`` and ``ksql.streams.cache.max.bytes.buffering``.

+    .. important:: Although you can use either prefixed (``ksql.streams``) or un-prefixed settings, it is recommended that you use prefixed settings.

 You can set the following parameters for the KSQL Server only.

 Admin Client
     These configurations control the KSQL admin client and use the same parameters as Kafka Streams.
+These configurations can be specified via only the ``ksql-server.properties`` file.
 These can be provided via the properties file with the optional ``ksql.streams`` prefix.
+For example, ``ksql.streams.bootstrap.servers`` and ``ksql.streams.security.protocol``.

+    .. important:: Although you can use either prefixed (``ksql.streams``) or un-prefixed settings, it is recommended that you use prefixed settings.

 KSQL Server
     These configurations control the general behavior of the KSQL Server.
-For example, ``ksql.command.topic.suffix`` and ``ui.enabled``
+These configurations can be specified via only the ``ksql-server.properties`` file.
+For example, ``command.topic.suffix`` and ``ui.enabled``

 --------------------
 KSQL Properties File